p-sam/electron-prompt/README.md

 # electron-prompt

-Electron helper to prompt for a string value
+Electron helper to prompt for a string value or dropdown select

 ## Usage